spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-product-offer-feature-integration.md

 ### 4) Configure export to Redis and Elasticsearch

-To configure export to Redis and Elasticsearch, take the steps in the following subsections:
+To configure export to Redis and Elasticsearch, take the steps in the following subsections.

 #### Set up publisher plugins